CellProfiler/CellProfiler/README.rst

 CellProfiler is free, open-source software designed to enable biologists without training in computer vision or programming to quantitatively measure phenotypes from thousands of images automatically.

-Our website, `cellprofiler.org <http://cellprofiler.org>`_, is aimed at non-developer users and has lots of information about CellProfiler and how to use it, as well as a `forum <http://forum.cellprofiler.org>`_ for asking questions.

-The `developer wiki <https://github.com/CellProfiler/CellProfiler/wiki>`_ covers topic such as how to build CellProfiler from source, how to set up a development environment with all of CellProfiler's dependencies, and the various resources set up to support CellProfiler development.

 Installation
 ------------